 Reprinted by permission of The Catholic Faith.
 The Catholic Faith is published bi-monthly and may be ordered from Ignatius Press, P.O.
 Box 591090, San Francisco, CA 94159-1090.
 1-800-651-1531.

-Donald DeMarco is a Senior Fellow of HLI America, an adjunct professor at Holy Apostles College & Seminary, and Professor Emeritus at St. Jerome's University in Waterloo Ontario.
+Donald DeMarco is adjunct professor at Holy Apostles College and Seminary and Professor Emeritus at St. Jerome's University in Waterloo Ontario.
 Donald DeMarco continues to work as a corresponding member of the Pontifical Academy for Life.
 DeMarco is the author of twenty books, including How to Remain Sane in a World That is Going Mad, Poetry That Enters the Mind and Warms the Heart, The Heart of Virtue, The Many Faces of Virtue, and Architects Of The Culture Of Death.
 Donald DeMarco is on the Advisory Board of The Catholic Education Resource Center.Copyright © 1999 The Catholic Faith

 back to top